Get financial adviser coach blog updates via email.

 Other useful resources

 by Tony Vidler I am a professional.
 I am a salesman.
 These two things are not contradictory.
-I sell stuff.
+We all sell stuff.
 It seems like I’m selling my time these days…sometimes a product….sometimes it is just selling concepts and possibilities.
-But I sell.
-And I think I am a professional too.
-Why do we […]
+Mostly it is selling behavioural change & fixing other peoples’ problems though.
+But I sell. […]

-How to challenge a clients thinking without actually getting into a challenge
+How to challenge clients thinking without being confrontational

-by Tony Vidler Perhaps the toughest task any adviser faces is challenging a clients’ own thinking, but without getting into a confrontation.
-Most of us find ourselves occasionally dealing with a client who already thinks they know the answers – they haven’t come to us for advice, they have come to us for validation […]
+by Tony Vidler Perhaps the toughest task any adviser faces is to challenge clients’ own thinking, but without getting into a confrontation that threatens the entire relationship.
+Most of us find ourselves occasionally dealing with a client who already thinks they know the answers – they haven’t come to us for advice, they have […]

 by Tony Vidler When it comes to advising clients to change course or do something new we should remember the reasons why people buy anything, including “advice”.
 If we want our advice to be effective (and lead the client to do something better than they are currently doing) then it is best to make […]